ismailalbayrakETH/FishSeg-Fish-tracking-using-image-segmentation-/Guidelines/PracticalGuide.md

             | -- 300_2020_19_10_09_00_mog2_results_figi52tmp_58.png
         | -- 300_2020_19_10_09_00_mog2_results
 ```
+* Outputs - Output from tracking.py
+* initialresults - xlsx files
+* final results - just the plot and .m file you will need to further analyze your data.

 # Q&A
 **Is there any way that enables me to train large datasets in Google Colab?**